Prabhas filmography

-In 2024, he starred in the science-fiction film Kalki 2898 AD, an ambitious science-fiction epic directed by Nag Ashwin.
+Prabhas returned to commercial success with the 2023 action-drama film Salaar: Part 1 – Ceasefire, directed by Prashanth Neel.
+This film marked a strategic return to the high-octane, mass-action genre, it received mix to positive reviews from critics..
+In 2024, he starred in the science-fiction film Kalki 2898 AD, a science-fiction epic, directed by Nag Ashwin.
 The film's narrative blended Indian mythology, specifically elements of the Mahabharata and the Kalki avatar, with a dystopian, post-apocalyptic setting.
 With a budget of ₹600 crore, it was reported to be the most expensive Indian film ever made.
-The film received generally positive reviews from audiences, and Indian and international critics.
+The film received generally positive reviews from critics and audience alike.
 The Guardian praised its "maximalism" and "brassy looking" world-building.
 Critics lauded the film's ambition, visual effects, and the performances of its ensemble cast.
+Kalki grossed over ₹1100 crore at the box office, the second 1000 Crore Club film of Prabhas.